equinor/data-science-template/README.md

 To run the template tests, install pytest using pip or conda and then from the repository root run

     pytest tests

+#### Linting
+To verify that your code adheres to python standards run linting as shown below:

+    flake8 --max-line-length=120 *.py hooks/ tests/

 ## Important Links
 * https://wiki.statoil.no/wiki/index.php/Statoil_Data_Science_Technical_Standards - Data Science Technical Standards (Equinor Internal)